Seelengrab/Seelengrab.github.io/articles/The properties of QuickCheck, Hedgehog and Hypothesis/index.md

 In the end, an `Int32Generator` represents a generator for a tree of values, the root of which is the initially generated value and the children of each node being the shrunk values.

-For example, instead of having a type `EvenInt32` for generating & shrinking even 32-bit integers (which themselves are of type `EvenInt32`!), you can simply take an existing `seven` predicate and combine that with an `Int32Generator` to produce a new generator that also generates `Int32`:
+For example, instead of having a type `EvenInt32` for generating & shrinking even 32-bit integers (which themselves are of type `EvenInt32`!), you can simply take an existing `iseven` predicate and combine that with an `Int32Generator` to produce a new generator that also generates `Int32`:

 ```julia